 D. The Full Opening Set-Up

-Repeat this opening statement three times in all, continuously rubbing the chest area just below the collar bone known as the Sore Spot.
+Repeat the opening statement three times in all, continuously tapping the Karate Chop Point or rubbing the Sore Spot.

 E. Tapping All the Points